jcwalmsley/CourseNotes_Cpp/README.md

-# My course notes on the: C++ for programmers course @ Udacity
+# Course notes: C++ for programmers course

-This repository was created to get more practice writing code even though not being run for the most part in this document as well as for getting more experience and practice using the Git and GitHub version control system in addition to getting practice developing programming projects.
+This repository provides practice using Git / GitHub version control system that involves creating projects with multiple directories containing small course programs which are run to reinforce my understanding of the concepts covered in the Udacity C++ for programmers stand alone course.